Published

 Swallowing air during feeding

-When babies drink milk, whether from a breast or bottle, they’re bound to swallow air too.
-Swallowing air can lead to gas buildup, which is why it's important to take some steps to reduce it, such as:
+When babies drink milk, whether from a breast or bottle, it's inevitable that they'll swallow air too.
+Swallowing air can lead to gas buildup, which is why it's important to take some steps to reduce this swallowing, such as:

 • If you’re using a bottle, choose one with anti-colic features that’s designed to reduce the amount of air babies swallow during feeding.

-• Burp your baby at least once or twice during and after feeding to release any trapped air and ease gas pains.
+• Burp your baby once or twice during feeding to release any trapped air and ease gas pains.

 • When preparing baby formula, make sure to pop any bubbles that may form when you’re shaking it, which can contribute to gas buildup.